 Here’s the most obvious way to broadcast your age…you don’t have a LinkedIn profile.

-Here’s another shout out: you don’t have a photo.
+Here’s another red flag: you don’t have a photo.
 What is a recruiter to think when they don’t see a photo?
 The answer is that you’re trying to hide something.

 Here you’re probably thinking that I’m contradicting myself.
 I shouldn’t reveal my age on my résumé, but it’s alright to show my age with a photo?
 Here’s the thing; your profile is a networking document and without one, you’re killing your networking opportunities.